 Onyx

 Over time, Onyx became an alternative choice for people who, for one reason or another, couldn’t make their lives on Edenic work.
-Exiled citizens who’d broken too many rules, disaffected entrepreneurs who couldn’t handle Edenic’s bureaucracy, or scientific explorers looking to study a new planet all ended up on Onyx in those early years.
-Due to the many challenges of living there, the colony on Onyx never grew very large, but it developed its own live-and-let-live culture, largely liberated from much of the military and socio-political headaches of its more elitist neighbor.
+Exiled citizens who’d broken too many rules, disaffected entrepreneurs who couldn’t handle Edenic’s restrictive bureaucracy, or scientific explorers looking to study a new world all ended up on Onyx in those early years.
+Due to the many challenges of living there, the colony on Onyx never grew very large, but it developed its own live-and-let-live culture, largely liberated from much of the military and socio-political headaches of its more elitist interstellar neighbor.

-Today, only Edenic and Earth surpass Onyx’s state of scientific advancement, and no colony in the known space boasts a more robust (or dangerous) black-market for high-tech goods and rare X-Gear.
+Today, only Edenic and Earth surpass Onyx’s state of scientific advancement, and no colony in the known space boasts a more robust black-market for high-tech goods and rare X-Gear.
 Onyx found its niche, and as such, quickly gained a reputation as the place to go when you need someone who can break the rules.

 Shok

-In the year 2400, an Edenic exploration vessel came upon a small uninhabitable water-world orbiting a bright violet star.
+In the year 2410, an Edenic exploration vessel came upon a small uninhabitable water-world orbiting a bright violet star.
 Several extremely localized, violent storms peppered the planet, sending massive bolts of charged electrical plasma into the oceans.

 The “coil storms” pounding the oceans caused chemical reactions that created temporary crystalline land masses, called coil shelfs.
 Over the course of weeks, a coil shelf then melted back into the ocean.
 Before it did, however, it could be mined for crystum.